csound-flossmanual/csound-floss/book/06-a-record-and-play-soundfiles.md

 1. The _csd_ file and the sound file are in the same directory (folder).
-   This is the most simple way and gives full flexibility to run the same &nbsp;_csd_ from any other computer, just by copying the whole folder.
+   This is the most simple way and gives full flexibility to run the same _csd_ from any other computer, just by copying the whole folder.
 2. The folder which contains the sound file is known to Csound.
 This can be done with the option _--env:SSDIR+=/path/to/sound/folder_.
 Csound will then add this folder to the _Sound Sample Directory_ (SSDIR) in which it